Organization security clearances

 Organizations bidding on NATO opportunities must meet the security requirements listed in the contract.

-How to obtain or upgrade a facility security clearance
+Obtaining or upgrading a facility security clearance

 Organizations obtain a FSC through the organization screening process.